As'ad ibn Zurara: Death

 In spring 623 As'ad suffered from an illness, similar to diphtheria or meningitis, that entailed a rattling in his throat.
 Muhammad visited him in his sickness, exclaiming, "This is an evil death!
 The Jews say there is no defence against it."
 He advised As'ad to be cauterised.
 He was burned twice in the medial arm vein and twice on his throat, "and his neck was encircled with the cauterisation."

 As'ad died within days, at the beginning of Shawwal, i.e., in April 623.

 Muhammad attended his ritual washing and had him shrouded in three garments; he walked in front of the bier and conducted the funeral prayers.
 As'ad was said to be the first man buried at Al-Baqi'.
 Muhammad considered As'ad's death a grave misfortune.
 He worried that the Jews and the hypocrites would say that God would not have allowed the friend of a true prophet to die, but "I have no power from God for myself or my friend."

 As'ad left his mother, three daughters, an aunt and some gold and pearl jewellery in the care of Muhammad.
-As'ad's womenfolk lived as Muhammad's dependants among his wives, and he later arranged marriages for As'ad's daughters.
+As'ad's womenfolk lived as Muhammad's dependants among his wives, such as his granddaughter Amrah bint Abdul Rahman who was raised by Aisha.
+Muhammad later arranged marriages for As'ad's daughters.

 Since As'ad had not left any sons, the Najjar asked Muhammad to appoint a new leader for their clan.
 Muhammad replied, "You are my maternal uncles, and we belong together, so I will be your leader."
 The Najjar were pleased to have Muhammad as their new chief.